 - 3.99 To arrange for all trust funds to be held, wherever possible, in the name of the authority.
-All officers acting as trustees by virtue of their official position shall deposit securities, etc relating to the trust with the Corporate Director Finance and Resources, unless the deed otherwise provides. - 3.100 To arrange, where funds are held on behalf of third parties, for their secure administration, approved by the Corporate Director Finance and Resources, and to maintain written records of all transactions. - 3.101 To ensure that trust funds are operated within any relevant legislation and the specific requirements for each trust.
+All officers acting as trustees by virtue of their official position shall deposit securities, etc relating to the trust with the Director of Finance, unless the deed otherwise provides. - 3.100To arrange, where funds are held on behalf of third parties, for their secure administration, approved by the Director of Finance, and to maintain written records of all transactions. - 3.101To ensure that trust funds are operated within any relevant legislation and the specific requirements for each trust.

-Responsibilities of the Corporate Director Finance and Resources - imprest accounts
+Responsibilities of the Director of Finance - imprest accounts

 - 3.102 To provide employees of the authority with cash or bank imprest accounts to meet minor expenditure on behalf of the authority and to prescribe rules for operating these accounts.
-Minor items of expenditure should not exceed the prescribed amount. - 3.103 To determine the petty cash limit and to maintain a record of all transactions and petty cash advances made, and periodically to review the arrangements for the safe custody and control of these advances. - 3.104 To reimburse imprest holders as often as necessary to restore the imprests, but normally not more than monthly.
+Minor items of expenditure should not exceed the prescribed amount. - 3.103To determine the petty cash limit and to maintain a record of all transactions and petty cash advances made, and periodically to review the arrangements for the safe custody and control of these advances. - 3.104To reimburse imprest holders as often as necessary to restore the imprests, but normally not more than monthly.